mozilla-releng/releasewarrior-2.0/README.md

 Creates a postmortem file based on completed releases and their unresolved issues.
-Archives release files that are completed using the same date will only append and archive releases as they are updated
+Archives release files that are completed using the same date will only append and archive releases as they are updated.

 Example:

 ```
-$ release postmortem 2018-01-25
+$ release postmortem YYYY-MM-DD
 WARNING: No recently completed releases.
 Nothing to do!
 ```